The T-Shaped Curriculum Model: What Ernest Hemingway Can Teach You About Planning Your Career In Health And Fitness

 Learning changes you.
 It helps you become a better student, questioner, thinker.
 It helps you become more curious, interested, aware.
 And it helps you become a more well-rounded, confident, and fearless change maker.

 Want to learn more?
-Dive deeper?

-The health and fitness industry is huge, competitive, and confusing to navigate.
-Change Maker helps you make sense of the chaos and lays out a clear roadmap for success.
-Get the first chapter for free by signing up below.
+The health and fitness industry is huge, highly competitive, and often confusing to navigate.
+Dr. Berardi helps you make sense of the chaos, laying out a clear roadmap to help you achieve both personal and professional success.